GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 1 yard

-**Effect**: You convert a sapiant creature's brain into a fine meal for yourself, or another, to consume.
+**Effect**: You convert a sapient creature's brain into a fine meal for yourself, or another, to consume.
 If consumed within a number of minutes equal to the spell's tier, the brain will provide a number of servings of food equal to the former creature's [Inte] score.
 Additionally, for the next five minutes, a creature that consumes the entire brain gains a bonus to [Inte] equal the [Inte] modifier of the brain's former - up to the tier of this spell.

 A brain so affected cannot be reanimated by any means and becomes visible to anything on the psychic plane for a number of miles equal the the brain's [Inte] score minus the number of hours since the spell was cast.

 Any creature which consumes even a portion of brain this way will become a Brainseeker when it dies.
-Additionally, for a number of days equal to the number of servings they consumed, they must peform an incapaciation save at the end of the day.
+Additionally, for a number of days equal to the number of servings they consumed, they must perform an incapacitation save at the end of the day.

 **At Higher Tiers**: The benefits of higher tiers are noted above.